undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
-Here are the most relevant information you should know about admission policy and requirements at Los Angeles City College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Check out some important facts about admission policy and requirements at Los Angeles City College.

 As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.